lokarithm/lokarithm/README.md

 ## I'm a Geek, Developer, (self-proclaimed)Philosopher
 #### and a part-time handyman for my wife 😉

-- 🔭 I'm currently going through my old projects and updating them one by one.
+- 🔭 Always be humble because there's always something that you don't understand.
-- 🌱 I'm recently learning Tailwind, and system design related topics.
+- 🌱 Art is fun.
+I'm learning how to sketch using just a pencil.
 - 🥅 2022 Goals: Exercise more and build a SaaS project.
 - ⚡ Fun fact: My first website was hosted on Geocities 🌍